Ed-Fi-Alliance-OSS/ed-fi-alliance-oss.github.io/docs/getting-started/provider-playbook/common-use-cases/chronic-absenteeism-solution-guide/getting-data-flowing/understanding-rest-apis.md

+---
+description: Background material to help you understand this system integration pattern.
+sidebar_position: 3
+---

 # Understanding REST APIs - Chronic Absenteeism-VDG

 Your data gets to the Starter Kit via the Ed-Fi ODS platform's API.
 The Ed-Fi